YanzheL/improclab/README.md

 `IDX(x,y,z,w,d)` can be replaced by `IDX_3D(x,y,z,w,d)`

-Now this project is C++ 11 compatiable!
+Now this project is C++ 11 compatible!